DrK-Lo/lotterhoslabprotocols/molecprot_dnaextractionomega.md

 * Calculate how many samples you have in total (including neg and/or pos controls, if any), consider time and cost, and decide whether to use plates or individual tubes.
 * If too many samples to extract in a single round, decide how many samples per extraction batch, remember to leave room for controls if needed.
 * Calculate supplies and volumes needed, and check if you have enough or need to order new.
 * Autoclave materials not provided in the kit (eppendorf tubes and tips (if not using sterile/filtered) and forceps).
+See autoclave training information if this is your first lab work at the MSC!
 * When using plates, it can be more difficult to keep track of which samples go in which wells, since you can not label wells directly.
 It is advised to draw the layout of the plate and plan sample allocation on to the wells ahead of time, and keep that layout near by for reference during tissue digestion prep.
 Also, make sure to keep plates in the same orientation (top left corner A-1) at all times.

 ### Prepping for day 2 of extraction - check list: